 The US EPA estimates that the average person uses 100 gallons per day.
 This means that an average person uses 3000 gallons or 0.4 mcf per 30 days.
-Water bills and their associated sewer portion are billed based on the meter reading, using less water will help to lower both charges of the bill.
+Water bills and their associated sewer portion are billed based on the meter reading, using less water will help to lower both charges on the bill.
 You can check to see if your meter is running when you are not using water (a leak test) and check the calibration of your meter (search water meter calibration online).
-You can also register your account at ClevelandWater.com to see you daily usage.
+You can also register your account at ClevelandWater.com to see your daily usage.

 How do I check a meter for leaks?